Chinese airline receives first domestic long-range jetliner – KION546

 Chinese airline receives first domestic long-range jetliner

 BEIJING (AP) — A Chinese airline has become the first customer to take delivery of a long-range jetliner produced by a state-owned manufacturer set up to try to compete with Boeing and Airbus.
-The C919 plane made by Commercial Aircraft Corp. is part of the ruling Communist Party’s efforts to transform the country into a creator of profitable technologies and reduce reliance on foreign products.
-State TV says the model delivered to China Eastern Airlines Ltd., one of China’s four major carriers, seats 164 passengers.
-It gave no details of where it would be operated.
-The company earlier said it has 815 orders for the C919 from 28 customers, mostly Chinese.
+The Commercial Aircraft Corp. of China’s C919 is part of the ruling Communist Party effort’s to transform the country into a creator of profitable technologies and reduce reliance on foreign products.
+The model delivered to China Eastern Airlines Ltd., one of China’s four major carriers, seats 164 passengers.
+The report by state television gave no details of where it would be operated.
+COMAC has announced 300 orders for the C919 from Chinese leasing companies and earlier said it had 815 orders from 28 customers, mostly Chinese.